kwibus/myLang/idees.md

 the language should promote to create and modify the data before sharing/freezing it.
 If its frozen is should not create mush  modified copies.
 Alternatively you should make one mutable copy modifie and freeze

 ##syntax linear types

 * haskell style

-    go`s linar type out of scope when used left hand sided
+    go`s linear type out of scope when used left hand sided
 ``` haskell
 inc :: !Int -> !Int
 let y = inc x in x + x